Do you need help choosing the right hiking boots?

 The brands Meindl, Tecnica, Merrell, Columbia.

-At Hanwag, the "Bunion" range leaves a lot of space in the forefoot, especially for people with hallux valgus, but with a fairly thin heel counter for support, and the "Wide" range which offers good space in the instep.
+At Hanwag, the "Bunion" range leaves a lot of space in the forefoot, especially for people with hallux valgus, but with a reasonably thin heel counter for support, and the "Wide" range, which offers good space in the instep.

 Additional resources: https://outdoorswithnolimits.com/best-hiking-boots-shoes/

-Do not neglect your socks for the comfort of your hiking boots
+Pay attention to your socks for the comfort of your hiking boots.

 What's worse than having a feeling of dampness in your shoes?

-It's not raining, you haven't walked in water and yet you feel that your feet are wet.
+It's not raining, and you haven't walked in the water, but you feel that your feet are wet.

 Your socks are responsible.
-You should not go hiking or trekking with the first socks you can find without worrying about the material, size or thickness.
+It would help if you did not go hiking or trekking with the first socks you can find without worrying about the material, size, or thickness.

 Socks must fit your feet perfectly, like a second skin, without wrinkles or hypertension of the fabric.

-Be careful not to choose socks that are too thick, which could add bulk to your shoes.
+Be careful not to choose too thick socks, which could add bulk to your shoes.

-There are more parameters to take into account depending on the sources of discomfort that we have all, at least once, had the opportunity to experience: sweaty feet, socks that quickly get holes, heavy legs, etc.
+There are more parameters to consider depending on the sources of discomfort that we have all, at least once, had the opportunity to experience: sweaty feet, socks that quickly get holes, heavy legs, etc.

 Here is a small summary of the constraints that summer socks must meet: